 Remove the short ribs onto a plate & set aside.
 Set the heat to medium low and add in all your aromatics (carrots, celery, and onions).
 Immediately add salt and slowly caramelize your veggies for 20 minutes.

-While your veggies are caramelizing, head over to your spice drawer and grab your spices ( whole cumin, dried chilies, and cardamom pods).
-Add them to a motor and pestle and give them a good grind before adding them into pan with your aromatics.
+While your veggies are caramelizing, head over to your spice drawer and grab your spices ( whole cumin, dried chilies, cardamom pods, and sliced garlic).
+Add them to a motar and pestle and give them a good grind before adding them into pan with your aromatics.
 Cook everything together for 5 minutes.

 Next, add in your diced tomatoes and cook down for 5 minutes as well.
 After that add in 3/4 of a bottle of red wine and let that cook for another 5 minutes to reduce and cook off the alcohol.

 Place your short ribs back into the pan and add enough water to cover more than half of the short ribs.
 See video for reference.